zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/install-db19c-auto-root-script-execution/install-db19c-auto-root-script-execution.md

 ## Task 3: Discover the container database (CDB) and pluggable database (PDB)

 1. Set the Oracle environment variables.
+At the prompt, enter **orcl**.
 You need to set these each time you open a new terminal window and want to access your database.

-  For the `ORACLE_SID` value, enter **orcl**.

     ```
     $ <copy>. oraenv</copy>